-Loss Control Surveys provide insurance underwriters data on an Insured’s, or prospective Insured’s, operations, loss potentials, controls that exist and the probability of securing the elimination of any undesirable or substandard conditions noted.
+Loss control surveys provide insurance underwriters data on an Insured’s, or prospective Insured’s, operations, loss potential, existing controls and the probability of eliminating undesirable or substandard conditions.
 Coverages may include all commercial property and casualty lines, such as property, liability, workers compensation, auto, and inland marine.

-As a Loss Control Representative, you contact the Insured and schedule an appointment to visit their location.
-Through interviewing the Insured’s contact person or persons, physically inspecting the location, and taking photographs, you gather information based on the report format requested.
-The interview and visual survey are conducted as part of the effort to help prevent a covered loss.
+As a Loss Control Representative, you will contact the Insured and schedule an appointment to visit their location.
+The required information will be gathered by interviewing the Insured’s designated contact, physically inspecting the location, and taking photographs.
+The interview and on-site survey are conducted as part of the effort to help prevent a covered loss.